HD 189733 b: Evaporation

-In March 2010, transit observations using HI Lyman-alpha found that this planet is evaporating at a rate of 1-100 gigagrams per second.
+In March 2010, transit observations using HI Lyman-alpha found that this planet is evaporating at a rate of 1–100 gigagrams per second.
 This indication was found by detecting the extended exosphere of atomic hydrogen.
 HD 189733 b is the second planet after HD 209458 b for which atmospheric evaporation has been detected.

 Physical characteristics

 This planet exhibits one of the largest photometric transit depth (amount of the parent star's light blocked) of extrasolar planets so far observed, approximately 3%.
-The apparent longitude of ascending node of its orbit is 16 degrees +/- 8 away from the north–south in our sky.
+The apparent longitude of ascending node of its orbit is 16 degrees +/− 8 away from the north–south in our sky.
 It and HD 209458 b were the first two planets to be directly spectroscopically observed.
 The parent stars of these two planets are the brightest transiting-planet host stars, so these planets will continue to receive the most attention from astronomers.
 Like most hot Jupiters, this planet is thought to be tidally locked to its parent star, meaning it has a permanent day and night.

 The planet is not oblate, and has neither satellites with greater than 0.8 the radius of Earth nor a ring system like that of Saturn.

 The international team under the direction of Svetlana Berdyugina of Zurich University of Technology, using the Swedish 60-centimeter telescope KVA, which is located in Spain, was able to directly see the polarized light reflected from the planet.
 The polarization indicates that the scattering atmosphere is considerably larger (> 30%) than the opaque body of the planet seen during transits.

 The atmosphere was at first predicted "pL class", lacking a temperature-inversion stratosphere; like L dwarfs which lack titanium and vanadium oxides.
 Follow-up measurements, tested against a stratospheric model, yielded inconclusive results.
 Atmospheric condensates form a haze 1000 km above the surface as viewed in the infrared.
 A sunset viewed from that surface would be red.
 Sodium and potassium signals were predicted by Tinetti 2007.
 First obscured by the haze of condensates, sodium was eventually observed at three times the concentration of HD 209458 b's sodium layer.
 The potassium was also detected in 2020, although in significantly smaller concentrations.
 HD 189733 is also the first extrasolar planet confirmed to have carbon dioxide in its atmosphere.
-In 2024, hydrogen sulfide was detected in HD 189733 b's atmosphere.
+In 2024, hydrogen sulfide was detected in HD 189733 b's atmosphere, and a different analysis also identified lithium and sodium in the atmosphere.